 Loring, Wolcott & Coolidge Fiduciary Advisors Investing Strategy

 According to its Form ADV, Loring, Wolcott & Coolidge invests client assets mostly in what it deems “high quality growth stocks.”
 It does this as a way to combine the benefits of long- and short-term investing, as it will hold onto your stocks for long periods of time to reduce taxes, trading fees and other extraneous costs.

 Although the firm has its own set of investment ideologies and is confident in them, it does allow you, the client, some level of control over your account.
 In other words, if you disagree with a decision from the firm, or you have some of your own ideas, tell your advisor and he or she will like make the change.

-Ballentine is fee-only and located in Waltham.
+Ballentine is a fee-only financial advisor firm located in Waltham.

 Ballentine Partners Background

-Ballentine Partners was created in 2010, though it can trace its history back to 1984 when Roy Ballentine founded its original predecessor, Ballentine & Company, Inc. The firm is nearly two-thirds owned by senior employees, with Perspecta Holdings, LLC, a holding company, having the remaining ownership stake.
+Ballentine Partners was created in 2010, though it can trace its history back to 1984 when Roy Ballentine founded its original predecessor, Ballentine & Company, Inc. The firm is nearly two-thirds owned by senior employees, with Perspecta Investments, LLC, a holding company, having the remaining ownership stake.

 Ballentine’s services include: